RedFOX Labs [old] (RFOX) Price Tops $0.0146 on Exchanges

-RedFOX Labs [old] (CURRENCY:RFOX) traded flat against the dollar during the 24-hour period ending at 22:00 PM E.T. on January 25th.
-RedFOX Labs [old] has a total market capitalization of $1.98 million and $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last day.
+RedFOX Labs [old] (CURRENCY:RFOX) traded flat against the dollar during the 1 day period ending at 20:00 PM E.T. on January 26th.
 During the last week, RedFOX Labs [old] has traded flat against the dollar.
-One RedFOX Labs [old] coin can now be bought for $0.0146 or 0.00000093 BTC on popular cryptocurrency exchanges.
+One RedFOX Labs [old] coin can now be bought for $0.0146 or 0.00000093 BTC on popular exchanges.
+RedFOX Labs [old] has a total market cap of $1.98 million and $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.